ronin0397/Charge-Blade-Dashboard/README.md

 The project went as follows:
 1. Google sheets to collect and clean data
-2. Python converting those sheets into databases to be readably by SQLite.
+2. Python converting those sheets into databases to be readable by SQLite.
+If you are updating the data, then you have to run the sheets through the provided program to update them.
 3. SQLite produces the cb_damage sheet with the provided query.
+If you are updating the formulae/ calculations, then you run link up the hitzones, motion, and weapon database in SQLite, then make changes to the query to update values.
 4. use the cb_damage sheet to create the dahsboard.
+To save any changes to the sheet, edit connection, and the values will be updated along with any new entries.
+You will have to reformat for undefined entries.

 Overall project took about 1 week with just the sql and tableau part of the project, recycling assets I had available from other projects (the damage calculator) to save time.